gemilepus/Toolbox/README.md

 *File manager*
 Name | Description
 ---- | ----
-[Total Commander](https://www.ghisler.com/) | file manager for Windows [files-community/Files](https://github.com/files-community/Files) | A modern file manager for Windows
+[Total Commander :sparkles:](https://www.ghisler.com/) | file manager for Windows [files-community/Files](https://github.com/files-community/Files) | A modern file manager for Windows

 *Video*
 Name | Description
 ---- | ----
-[:sparkles: NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) | allows you to record a selected area of your screen, edit and save it as a gif or video.
+[NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) | allows you to record a selected area of your screen, edit and save it as a gif or video.
 [ActivePresenter](https://atomisystems.com/download/) | All-in-One Screen Recorder, Video Editor & eLearning Authoring Software
 [MKVToolNix](https://mkvtoolnix.download/) | MKVToolNix is a collection of tools for the Matroska media container format by Moritz Bunkus including mkvmerge.
 [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) | the subtitle editor